jakeh12/rpi-backlight/README.md

 Simple program for controlling backlight of the official Raspberry Pi Touchscreen.

+COMPLETE FUNCTIONALITY ON DISPLAY BOARD V2.0 ONLY!
+DISPLAY BOARD V1.1 ONLY "on" AND "off" WORKING (need to verify) DISPLAY BOARD V1.0 NOT CAPABLE OF ANY BRIGHTNESS CONTROL

 Make sure you execute following commands to be able to access config files as a regular user:

 	sudo su -c 'echo SUBSYSTEM==\"backlight\", RUN+=\"/bin/chmod 0666 /sys/class/backlight/%k/brightness /sys/class/backlight/%k/bl_power\" > /etc/udev/rules.d/99-backlight.rules'